PyLadiesGermany/pycon-it-2025-workshop/README.md

 ### 🏆 Challenge 2:

 Ok your turn!
 Set up the Codecarbon library to track the emissions of your application.
-You will see that our application produces such a small amount of emissions currently that it doesn't register much on this dashboard.
+You will see that our application produces such a small amount of emissions currently that it doesn't register on this dashboard, even though we can see values in the CSV.
 However, as you scale your application and add more features, you will see this number increase.

 ## Section 3: Putting it all together and visualizing in Grafana

-While the Codecarbon dashboard is great for tracking the emissions of your application, it is not as flexible as Grafana.
+While the Codecarbon dashboard is great for tracking the emissions of your application, it is not as flexible as a tool like Grafana.
 [Grafana](http://grafana.com) is an open-source metric visualization tool, which can be used to create dashboards containing many graphs and visualize your data in variety of ways.
 Grafana can visualize data from multiple sources, including Prometheus.
 In this section, we will show you how to pass the metrics from Codecarbon to Prometheus and then visualize them in Grafana.

-For this section, we will need to run the app via `docker-compose up --build` this will also run our instance of Prometheus, Grafana and in addition a Prometheus Gateway.
+We will now need to run the app via `docker compose up --build` this will also run our instance of Prometheus, Grafana and in addition a Prometheus Gateway.
 We have already configured this to connect the services, if you are interested in learning more about how to do this, take a look at the [docker-compose.yaml](./docker-compose.yaml), [grafana_datasource.yaml](./grafana/grafana_datasource.yaml) and [promtheus.yaml](./prometheus/prometheus.yaml) files.

-Grafana uses authentication, which, for this workshop, is configured in the `docker-compose.yaml` file.
+Lastly Grafana uses authentication, which, for this workshop, is configured in the `docker-compose.yaml` file.
 The credentials configured for this workshop are:

 ```
 username: pycon2024
 password: workshop
 ```

-### Passing our metrics to Prometheus so we can visualize them in Grafana
+### Passing our metrics to Prometheus so we can visualize our metrics in Grafana

-To have a more complete view of our application, we can pass the metrics to Prometheus and add them to our dashboard (or start a new one) in Grafana.
-Note that we have to do this via a Prometheus gateway, as the Codecarbon library does not have a server for Prometheus to scrape, [read more about the Prometheus Gateway](#prometheus-gateway).
+To pass our carbon metrics we need to use a Prometheus gateway, as the Codecarbon library does not have a server for Prometheus to scrape, [read more about the Prometheus Gateway](#prometheus-gateway).

 First stop the app if it is running and update your tracker: